vijayhanand003/vijayhanand003/README.md

 - 🏆 **Achievements**:
   - FINALIST of Evo-LUMIN Hackathon 2024
   - Participated in Smart India Hackathon 2024
-  - Currently pursuing a research related to SDN controllers and smart-home Sensors.
+  - Currently pursuing research related to SDN controllers and smart-home Sensors.

 ---

 ### 🛠️ My Projects
-🔹 **RAPTOR-STOCK SIMULATOR**
+- **RAPTOR-STOCK SIMULATOR**
-A simple stock exchange desktop application implemented using networking protocols in python.
+  A simple stock exchange desktop application implemented using networking protocols in Python.

-🔹 **Pandemic Control Management**
+- **Pandemic Control Management**
   A Python-based project leveraging Dijkstra's algorithm and Minimum Spanning Tree (MST) for pandemic control strategies (focused on DSA concepts).

-🔹 **Smart Agriculture IoT System**
+- **Smart Agriculture IoT System**
   Developed a Java application for smart farming using IoT sensor data collection.

 *Explore more in my repositories!*